-In June 2016, the electorate in the United Kingdom voted in favor of leaving the European Union, commonly referred to as "Brexit".
-Following protracted negotiations, the United Kingdom left the European Union on January 31, 2020.
-There is a transitional period currently scheduled to remain in effect until December 31, 2020, during which the United Kingdom government and the European Union are attempting to agree to long-term trade and other agreements.
-Since the existing regulatory framework for pharmaceutical products in the United Kingdom is derived from European Union directives and regulations, which the United Kingdom could abandon or modify in the future, Brexit could materially impact the future regulatory regime for pharmaceutical products in the United Kingdom.
+On January 31, 2020, the United Kingdom left the European Union in an event called "Brexit".
+As of January 1, 2021, European Union laws and regulations generally became inapplicable in the United Kingdom.
+In December 2020, the United Kingdom and the European Union entered into a long-term trade agreement that governs their future economic relations.
+Since the pre-existing regulatory framework for pharmaceutical products in the United Kingdom is derived from European Union directives and regulations, which the United Kingdom could abandon or modify in the future, subject to the terms of the recently concluded long-term trade agreement, Brexit could materially impact the future regulatory regime for pharmaceutical products in the United Kingdom.
+We are continuing to analyze how Brexit and the recently concluded trade agreement will affect the future regulatory regime for pharmaceutical products in the United Kingdom.